What Is IoT Integration? A Comprehensive Guide

 2. Replace oil pumps proactively

 Oil companies should identify when certain pumps need to be replaced well before they’re unfit for use.
-Otherwise, these organizations could be dealing with unused oil wells for extended periods of time.
+Otherwise, these organizations could be dealing with unused oil wells for extended periods.

 To help oil companies identify the ones that are reaching their expiration, they can put sensors in the pumps that monitor certain health signals, such as the speed at which a pump is rotating.